maxrainer/ansible-role-cisco_ise/README.md

 All given MAC Addresses for an identitygroup will be configured on ISE.
 All other MAC Addresses for this group will be deleted. <br />
 The module uses bulk API requests for adding and deleting endpoints for better performance. <br />
 It should be able to handle thousands of MAC addresses. <br />
-At the current version 'staticGroupAssignment' is always set to true, and staticProfileAssignment is always set to false.
+At the current version 'staticGroupAssignment' is always set to true, and staticProfileAssignment is always set to false. <br />
+If MAC is an empty array and 'cisco_ise_endpoint_force: true' all Endpoints will be deleted! <br />
+If MAC is an empty array and 'cisco_ise_endpoint_force: false' an error is raised.

 Role Variables
 --------------